July in the Smokies is all about finding ways to beat the heat and celebrate our American independence.

 Best things to do in July in the Smoky Mountains

 The Cades Cove Loop and the Roaring Fork Motor Nature Trail are two of the area’s most visited scenic drives.
-Especially in the summer months when an air-conditioned view of the mountains is preferred by many.
+These can be great options during the summer months when an air-conditioned view of the mountains is preferred by many.

-You may also want to consider bringing a packed lunch and enjoy a peaceful meal inside the park at one of its many picnic areas.
+You may also want to consider bringing a packed lunch and enjoy a peaceful meal inside the park at one of the many picnic areas.

 And if you’re headed to the Loop, be sure to stop by Big Dude Rock Ranch for a bit of horseback riding located conveniently on the way to the Cove from the Pigeon Forge Parkway.

 Just be sure to do a bit of research before you go.
-Select parking areas within the park may require reservations on select dates.
+The national park now requires parking tags for all visitors.

 And of course, don’t forget about the area’s second-biggest attraction: The Dollywood theme park.